hackforla/knowledgebase/NOTES.md

 # Terminology
+TODO: Make less passive and less verbose
-- Assset: this Django app, an asset refers to any resourthce or content that can be accessed and read via the internet.
+- Asset: any resource or content that can be accessed and read via the internet.
 An asset is characterized by its accessibility through a unique link or identifier, allowing it to be easily retrieved or viewed by users of the app.
-The document can be viewed directly in the browser and/or using a client tool.
+The asset can be viewed directly in the browser and/or using a client tool.
 Assets are highly versatile and can encompass a wide range of items, including but not limited to: Google Docs, web pages, Miro Diagrams, Google Slides, Microsoft Powerpoint slides.

 # Knowledgebase App Overview

 The Knowledgebase App helps Hack for LA
 - maintain it's assets and related information.
-See data_values.md for details and examples for the catalog and categorization
+See [data_values.md](docs/design/data_values.md) for details and examples of topic areas, asset groups, and other related information.
 - managing draft, in review, and completed versions of an asset
 - filtering:
-   - filter by assets based on related information
+   - filter by assets based on related information such as topic area, asset groups, and other related information
    - identifying a primary asset in an asset group for purposes of filtering
    - Identifying a primary asset in a topic area for purposes of filtering
 - Google doc to web page conversion
   - Convert google doc to HTML
   - Add a section to the HTML that lists contributors and details

-**Related information**:
+- Manage authorization of Knowledgebase users

+## Related information

+For more details see [data_values.md](docs/design/data_values.md).

 Related information that is maintained in the Knowledge base app:
 - topic area